 I have used this system of a Year Theme since 2017.
 It has helped me with my personal growth and becoming a better human.
 I’m sharing this knowledge so you can make positive changes as well to your life.

-As a background: I learned the basic theory and expanded on it with other theories and personal development tools over the years.
-Tools that I will source to you (when usable).
+As a background: I learned the basic theory during my participation of a personal development course (more here) and expanded on it with other theories and tools over the years.
+If usable I will source these tools and theory.

 What is a Year Theme